barryclark/jekyll-now/_posts/2022-10-08-Load_shifting_car_charge.md

 ### Use case

 Let's stay in Eastern Denmark, and look at the example of Mette.
 Let's say that she is an eco-conscious engineer that works for Novo Nordisk.
-Everyday, she has to commute from her cosy apartment in central Copenhagen to Målov, where the company has production facilities.
+Every day, she has to commute from her cozy apartment in central Copenhagen to Målov, where the company has production facilities.
 She drives a Tesla model 3 back and forth, for a total of around 70 km per day.
 She usually makes sure that her car is plugged in after she's done putting her kids to bed, and walking her dog.
-Overall that means that the car is plugged in between 00:00 an 07:00 every day.
+Overall, that means that the car is plugged in between 00:00 an 07:00 every day.

-### The modelisation
+### The modelling

 We will rely on the following assumptions, which should correspond to standard values for a Tesla model 3 [2]: